galeone/galeone.github.io/_posts/2024-07-06-codesigning-notarization-issues.md

 When using modern Xcode we enter in the `else` branch that copies the frameworks in the Framework directory.
 Instead, we want to always enter in the if branch, thus the code has to be modified accordingly.

 After applying this change, we can finally execute the application.
-Should it work, right? 😅
+It should work, right? 😅

 ### The Info.plist and the entitlements